directus/directus/docs/reference/sdk.md

 const post = await posts.readOne(1);
 ```

-You can also extend Directus system type information by providing type information on Directus constructor.
+You can also extend the Directus system type information by providing type information on the Directus constructor.

 ```ts
 type UserType = {